saraozn/tp/docs/DeveloperGuide.md

 When the delete command is inputted, the `DeleteCustomerCommandParser` and `DeletePropertyCommandParser` classes are used to parse the user input and create the `DeleteCustomerCommand` and `DeletePropertyCommand` objects respectively.
 When these created command objects are executed by the `LogicManager`, the `DeleteCustomerCommand#execute(Model model)` or `DeletePropertyCommand#execute(Model model)` methods are called.
 These methods will delete the customer or property in the model, and return a `CommandResult` object.

-The following sequence diagram shows how the `DeleteCustomerCommand` is executed.
-**INSERT SEQUENCE DIAGRAM HERE**

 #### Design Considerations
 **Aspect: How the delete commands should relate to each other:**